WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic.md

 # How to View Single Submission Data and Manage Payments in Paymattic

-[Paymattic](https://paymattic.com/) provides detailed views and management options for individual form submissions.
-This guide explains how to access and manage single form entries.
+[Paymattic](https://paymattic.com/) allows you to view and manage a single form entry or submission data very precisely.
+This article will guide you through how to view and manage a single form entry in Paymattic.

-## Accessing Single Form Entries
+## View & Manage A Sigle Form Entry

-1. Go to **Paymattic Dashboard** in the WordPress admin menu
-2. Click the **Entries** section
-3. Find your target entry and click **View Details**
+To learn how to view & manage a single form entry or submission in Paymattic, follow the steps with the screenshots below –

+First, go to **Paymattic Dashboard** from the WordPress Left Sidebar, click the **Entries** section, and click the **View Details** button of the desired form entry you want to view.

 ![Access single entry](/images/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic/1.-Open-desired-form-entry-from-Entries-section-scaled.webp)

 ## Entry Management Features

-The single entry view provides comprehensive information and management options:
+The single entry view provides comprehensive information and management options.
+All the features for viewing the entire activities of this specific form entry are organized into nine major options: These are:

+1. Change Payment Status
+2. Entry Actions
+3. Form Entry Data
+4. Payment Items
+5. Transaction Details
+6. Submission Activity Events
+7. FluentCRM Profile
+8. Meta Info

 ![Entry details overview](/images/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic/2.-Entire-detail-of-an-entry-scaled.webp)

-### Payment Status Management
+### A. Change Payment Status

-Change an entry's payment status:
+Using this option, you can change the payment status of your desired form entry anytime if needed.

-1. Click **Change Payment Status**
+Simply click the **Change Payment Status** button.
-2. Select the new status
-3. Add an optional note
-4. Click **Confirm**

 ![Change payment status](/images/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic/3.-Change-payment-status.webp)

+Now, select a new payment status that fits your needs and click the **Confirm** button.
+Also, if you want, you can add a Note for this entry during the status change.

 ![Edit payment status](/images/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic/4.-Edit-Payment-Status-Pop-up.webp)

-### Entry Actions
+### B. Entry Actions

-Available actions for the entry:

-- **Print Entry**: Generate a printable version
-- **Export JSON**: Download entry data in JSON format
-- **Send Email Notification**: Manually trigger email notifications
+Here you will find three action options.
+These are:

+* **Print This Entry:** Click this button to print the submitted data of a specific form entry.
+* **Export JSON:** Click this button to export the data of this form entry in **JSON** format.
+* **Send Email Notification Manually:** Click this button to send an email notification to the Admin/User manually for this entry.
+To learn the process of doing it, [click here](/how-to-setup-email-notifications-in-paymattic-wordpress-plugin).

 ![Entry actions](/images/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic/5.-Entry-Actions.webp)

-### Form Entry Data
+### C. Form Entry Data

-View submitted information:
-- User's name and email
-- Form field responses
+Here, you can view the Name and Email Address of the user who submitted this entry.

+Also, check the **Show empty fields** box if you want to view fields under the **Form Entry Data** section that are not filled in during the submissions.

 :::tip
 Check **Show empty fields** to display fields that weren't filled during submission.